Suvink/docs-choreo-dev/en/docs/consuming-services/create-an-application.md

 3. **Navigate to Credentials**
    In the left navigation menu, click the desired environment under **Credentials**.
 This opens the **Application Keys** pane for that environment.

-4. **Configure Advanced Settings**
+4. **Configure advanced settings**
-   Expand **Advanced Configurations** and review the following options:
+   Expand **Advanced configurations** and review the following options:
-    - **Grant Types**: Select the grant types to use when generating the access token.
+    - **Grant types**: Select the grant types to use when generating the access token.
-    - **Public Client**: Enable **Allow authentication without the client secret** if your application is a public client (e.g., a browser or mobile app).
+    - **Public client**: Enable **Allow authentication without the client secret** if your application is a public client (e.g., a browser or mobile app).
-    - **PKCE for Enhanced Security**: Set to **Mandatory** if you want the application to send a code challenge in the authorization request and a code verifier in the token request.
+    - **PKCE for enhanced security**: Set to **Mandatory** if you want the application to send a code challenge in the authorization request and a code verifier in the token request.
 Asgardeo supports SHA-256 and plain.
-    - **Application Access Token Expiry Time**: Set the access token expiry time in seconds.
+    - **Application access token expiry time**: Set the access token expiry time in seconds.
-    - **Refresh Token Expiry Time**: Set the refresh token expiry time in seconds.
+    - **Refresh token expiry time**: Set the refresh token expiry time in seconds.
-    - **ID Token Expiry Time**: Set the ID token expiry time in seconds.
+    - **ID token expiry time**: Set the ID token expiry time in seconds.

-5. **Generate Credentials**
+5. **Generate credentials**
    Click **Generate Credentials**.
 The **Application Keys** pane will display the consumer key and consumer secret.

 You can use the consumer key and consumer secret to generate an API access token by invoking the token endpoint.
 You can also revoke the access token by invoking the revoke endpoint.